Seattle SuperSonics: 1974–1983: Postseason success and championship season

-The 1979–80 season saw SuperSonics finish second in the Pacific Division to Los Angeles Lakers with a strong 56–26 record.
-That season, SuperSonics set an NBA record with a regular-season average attendance of 21,725 fans per game, a record that has since broken.
-Fred Brown won the NBA's first three-point shooting-percentage title, Jack Sikma played in the second of his seven career All-Star Games for SuperSonics, Gus Williams and Dennis Johnson were named to the All-NBA Second Team, and Johnson was also named to the All-NBA First Defensive Team for the second consecutive year.
-SuperSonics made it to the Western Conference Finals for the third consecutive season but lost to Lakers in five games.
+The 1979–80 season saw the SuperSonics finish second in the Pacific Division to the Los Angeles Lakers with a strong 56–26 record.
+That season, the SuperSonics set an NBA record with a regular season average attendance of 21,725 fans per game, a record that has since broken.
+Fred Brown won the NBA's first three-point shooting-percentage title, Jack Sikma played in the second of his seven career All-Star Games for the SuperSonics, Gus Williams and Dennis Johnson were named to the All-NBA Second Team, and Johnson was also named to the All-NBA First Defensive Team for the second consecutive year.
+The SuperSonics made it to the Western Conference Finals for the third consecutive season but lost to the Lakers in five games.